Electric Vehicle

 Real-world range figures sourced from Autocar India standardised testing.

-1. Tata Tiago EV XE: Most affordable all-rounder
+1. Tata Tiago.ev XE: Most affordable city EV

 Specs: